 In progress.
 The president continues to work closely with, and meet with a wide range of stakeholders related to ongoing instructional, student services, financial, facilities, and overarching educational master planning.
-He continues to listen, learn, form impressions and share his ideas for ways in which to address the challenges faced by the college and to strengthen it moving forward.
+He continues to listen, learn, form impressions and share his ideas for ways in which to address the challenges faced by the college, and strategically moves the college forward in a promising direction.

-Ensure campus action and policies are in accord with decisions officially adopted by the Board and information and advice to the Board are accurate, complete, and timely; AND 3.
+- Ensure campus actions and policies are in accordance with decisions officially adopted by the Board and information and advice to the Board are accurate, complete, and timely; AND - 3.
 Provide administrative direction in the development and initiation of campus policies and procedures, as well as the organizational structure;